MarcFaussurier/EventLoopForTheEarth/README.md

 - `./run-tests` Run all your tests
 - `./clean` Clean your repository (tests, CMake files and all dependencies) so that you can quickly release / version it
 - `./watch` Will wait for source code change for compiling and running your application.
 - `./watch-test` Will wait for source code change for compiling and running your tests.
-It will then display a green or red icon at each time.
+It will then send you a desktop notification with a green or red icon according your tests results at each time.